hubiquitus-old/hubiquitus/docs/GettingStart.md

 require("./node_modules/hubiquitus/lib/hubiquitus").start("./node_modules/hubiquitus/samples/sample1.json");
 ```

 You are now ready to run your example.
-To do it, you can execute your launch file in WebStorm (or an other IDE), or use the following command line in you workspace :
+To do it, you can execute your launch file in WebStorm (or an other IDE), or use the following command line in your workspace :

 ```
 $ node launch.js